 |

-Old Granny Smoke-a-Pipe (1986) Granny Smoke-a-Pipe was
+Old Granny Smoke-a-Pipe (1986) Granny

-a Leighton Buzzard character who reputedly lived to the age of 103, dying in
+Smoke-a-Pipe was a Leighton Buzzard character who reputedly lived to the age

-1930.
-She was well known in the town, going from door to door, selling her
+of 103, dying in 1930.
+She was well known in the town, going from door to

-needles, pins, haberdashery and tuppenny packets of
+door, selling her needles, pins, haberdashery and tuppenny

-there the longest.
-The action of the soil on the pipe cleaned it out. |
+had been there the longest.
+The action of the soil on the pipe cleaned it

 |